 Julicher Estate Vineyard

-Julicher Estate Vineyard is in the south-east corner of the North Island region of Wairarapa.
+Julicher Estate is located in the south-east corner of the North Island region of Wairarapa.

-Situated in the Te Muna valley, five kilometres from the Martinborough Township, the vineyard is part of a region which is internationally recognised as a producer of excellent Pinot Noir.
+Situated in the Te Muna valley, five kilometres from the Martinborough Township, the vineyard is part of a region that is internationally accredited for producing New Zealand’s most outstanding Pinot Noir.

-Approximately one hours drive from the capital city of Wellington the area is known for low rainfall, hot summers and warm days which provide the right balance for producing top quality Pinot Noir.
+Approximately one hour’s drive from the capital city of Wellington, the area is known for low rainfall, warm days and cool nights.
+Conditions perfectly balance to produce New Zealand Pinot Noir wines of exceptional elegance, structure and savoury complexity.

 Te Muna Valley